DareviciusV/TestingPay/README.md

 # Invoice Automation
 ## Testing payment with Cypress automation tool

 This repository contains a Cypress test suite for automating the process of paying an invoice using cryptocurrency on the CoinGate sandbox website.
-The test visits the website, selects Bitcoin as the payment method, turns on the Lighting network for instant payments, enters an email, and clicks the checkout button.
-It then checks for the presence of a QR code and marks the invoice as paid.
-The test also includes various assertions to check the state of the website at various points throughout the process.

 # Install